Crafts That Double as Lesson Reminders

 Prayer Rocks

 Have kids paint them with words or symbols that remind them to pray.
 Could be names of people they want to pray for.
-Could be simple cross or heart.
-Could be word like "hope" or "peace."
+Could be a simple cross or heart.
+Could be a word like "hope" or "peace."

 Kindness Chains

 Teaching about being kind to others?
-Have kids make paper chains where each link represents act of kindness they want to do.
+Have kids make paper chains where each link represents an act of kindness they want to do.

 Write different kind acts on each paper strip before linking them together.
 "Help mom with dishes."
 "Say something nice to someone."
 "Share my snack."
 Stuff like that.

 Gets them actually practicing what you taught instead of just hearing about it.
-And they have visual reminder of what they're supposed to be doing.
+And they have a visual reminder of what they're supposed to be doing.

 Memory Verse Bracelets